Hot products, big profits

 A family wearing red and green Christmas-themed hoodies in a festive environment.

 Winter is marked by gifting, comfort, and holiday-driven purchasing behavior.
-High-demand products in this season often support premium pricing due to emotional buying and limited-time occasions.
+High-demand products in this season often support premium pricing due to special occasions.
 Search trends usually start climbing in October and peak in December.

 Top winter trending items include: